 For example, the currently published notice informs the public that “written comments must be received within 30 days of publication.”
 The Commission’s website informs the public that the deadline for comments is to “email or postmark by midnight, December 26, 2010.”
 However, according to the applicable Code Construction Act, the deadline should be Monday, December 27, 2010.
 December 26, 2010 is a Sunday.
 The Code Construction Act required that the Commission set that deadline no earlier than Monday, December 27th.

 Another violation of the public notice requirement occurred because the email address provided in the published notice was defective.
-(See, Attachment A).

 This is a significant problem, especially since the post office is closed on Sunday and the ability to physically mail comments will be limited on the Commission’s erroneous publically advertised deadline of Sunday, December 26, 2010.